d0choa/glenamondtea.org/README.md

 * [bibtex-ruby](https://github.com/inukshuk/bibtex-ruby)
 * [crossref](https://github.com/ottbot/crossref)

 The frontend uses the EgyptianText and EgyptianHeadline fonts distributed by this [repository](https://github.com/guardian/frontend-fonts) (No license specified).
-I'll be happy to change it if they complain with any license.
+I'll be happy to change the font if complains with any license.